 Are there any obstructions that will make excavation harder, such as trees, utility lines, septic tanks, or old footings?
 You may also have nuisance plants to contend with, such as poison oak or berry bushes.

 Is there access for a backhoe, concrete mixer, or other equipment you plan to use?
 If not, can you temporarily remove some fence or gain access through a neighbor’s yard?

-Is your back ready to dig & lift heavy loads?
+Is your back ready to dig and lift heavy loads?
 Think also of your helpers’ backs.

-Is there room to store lumber, steel, gravel, concrete blocks, & other bulky material?
+Is there room to store lumber, steel, gravel, concrete blocks, and other bulky material?
 Where will it be de livered?
 How will it get to your site?

 Will your schedule be affected by seasonal conditions such as snow, frozen ground, or soaking rains?

 Will a deep excavation or pier holes create a safety hazard for small children?
 Be ready to provide a temporary railing around the excavation or to cover deep bores with plywood.